-In sections where White Grubs or Japanese Beetle Grubs are prevalent, it is wise to grubproof the soil before seeding, as directed in LAWN CARE, to avoid later possibility of turf destruction by these pests.
-This can be done by working Pest Control into the upper inch of soil.
+In sections where White Grubs or Japanese Beetle Grubs are prevalent, it is wise to grubproof the soil before seeding, as directed in LAWN CARE, March 1937, to avoid later possibility of turf destruction by these pests.
+This can be done by working Arsenate of Lead into the upper inch of soil.
+The required amount will vary from 10 to 20 pounds per 1000 square feet.